pratyakshm/WinRice/README.md

 ***

 ## Known issues
-Known issues are being tracked [here](https://github.com/pratyakshm/WinRice/issues/16).
+Known issues are tracked [here](https://github.com/pratyakshm/WinRice/issues/16).

 ## Contributing
 WinRice accepts all kinds of contributions such as finding bugs, fixing bugs, adding features, removal of deprecated features and/or values, etc. I'm excited to work with the users and fellow PowerShell enthusiasts to further improve this project.